 They also have an emerging market with numerous business and career prospects plus basic infrastructure with many attractions designed for recreation.

-In addition to that, Africa promises warmth, friendliness and hospitality; and the beauty of its people are likewise exceptional and incomparable.
+In addition to that, Africa promises warmth, friendliness, and hospitality; and the beauty of its people is likewise exceptional and incomparable.

 Here are some basic and current facts about the real estate market in Africa;

 - Kenya is currently dominating East African property developments due to its stability and numerous investment opportunities.